KentaigaIBE/KentaigaIBE/README.md

 👋 Hi, I’m Kentaiga

-I’m an aspiring game developer and 3D artist currently studying business, design, and computer science at Miami University.
+I’m an aspiring game and web developer currently studying business, design, and computer science at Miami University.